St Helena Weekly Police Report - St Helena Government

-During the week of Monday, 9, to Sunday, 15 November 2020, St Helena Police dealt with a total of 39 reports, resulting in three persons being arrested.
+During the week of Monday, 16, to Sunday, 22 November 2020, St Helena Police dealt with a total of 36 reports, resulting in four arrests.

-One person was arrested for a Threats to Kill, Assault, and a Public Order offence.
-They were interviewed and charged to appear at Jamestown Magistrates Court at a later date.
+One person was arrested for Theft in relation to an ongoing investigation.
+They were bailed to return to Police Headquarters, pending further enquiries.

-One person was arrested for Theft and a Public Order Offence.
-They have been bailed to return to Police Headquarters at a later date.
+One person was arrested for breaching a Sexual Offences Prevention Order.
+They have been charged and will appear before the Magistrates Court.

-One person was arrested for Abduction and has been bailed to return to Police Headquarters whilst inquiries continue into the circumstances of the offence.
+One person was arrested for Driving Whilst over the Prescribed Limit.
+They were charged and bailed to appear before the Magistrates Court.

-The other crimes reported last week included a Theft of boat parts at Longwood, a Theft at the Princess Royal Community Care Centre, and a report of Criminal Damage to road signs at Rosemary Plain.
-These offences are under investigation and anyone with information as to who may be responsible are asked to contact Police Headquarters.
+One person was arrested for Criminal Damage and was bailed to return to Police Headquarters, pending further investigations.

-Four Road Traffic Collisions occurred during the week which involved minor damage to vehicles with, thankfully, no injuries.
-No further Police action was required.
+Other crimes reported last week included an Assault, which is being investigated, a minor Road Traffic Accident that required no further Police action, and an alleged Theft.
+The alleged Theft was however established to be a civil matter, whereby the complainant was advised of such and given the appropriate contact information.

-Two reports were received of persons driving inappropriately.
-They were spoken to and given advice.
+Police were called to a private residence following an emergency medical report.
+The person was placed in the care of the medical team, with the Police having no further involvement.

-Two reports were made of a missing child, however the child was located on both occasions and returned to the responsible person.
+Two reports were made for the Concern of Safety.
+The first was for a child who was later located and returned home.
+The second was for an adult, who was supported by the appropriate agency.

-Three alarm activations occurred in the last week, all which turned out to be false alarms.
+A number of alarm activations occurred in the last week in Longwood and Jamestown, all which turned out to be false alarms.

-Two incidents were reported involving vulnerable people where support and advice was given and the persons referred to other agencies.
+Several reports were made of a dog chasing vehicles in the Deadwood area and a dog causing annoyance in the Sapper Way area.
+Police will be rolling out a campaign to raise further awareness and provide education around the laws surrounding dogs and dog owners.

-A number of Community Engagement Events were carried out across the Island which included ongoing presentations at local Schools.
+Police are still proactively carrying out a number of operations including community engagement and the serving of summons.

 Until next week – Stay Safe!